ossf/osv-schema/docs/schema.md

 an explicitly enumerated `versions` list, because `GIT` range inclusion queries cannot be answered without access to a copy of the underlying Git repository.

+- `TIMESTAMP`: The versions `introduced` and `fixed` are RFC 3339 compliant timestamps denoting a time range.
+This is primarily useful for humans directly consuming a vulnerability to know if they were impacted by a vulnerability.
+  For example, knowing if you were impacted by CVE-2023-28858 by comparing the range to when you were using the service.

 ### affected[].ranges[].events fields

 The `ranges` object's `events` field is a JSON array of objects.
 Each object